Ecconia/TimberbornToolShortcuts/README.md

 ## Installation

-- Decompress the zip archive in your plugins folder `BepInEx\plugins`.
+- Decompress the zip archive in your plugins folder `BepInEx\plugins\`.

 ## Configuration

-- Add or change key bindings using the plugin configuration file in `BepInEx\config`.
+- You can assign/change keybindings easily via the vanilla keybindings settings.
+- In the main settings, you can choose if the first tool should automatically be selected when opening a tool group by keybinding.